Skip to content

 What records to keep

 The Canada Revenue Agency expects you to keep records that support the income you report and the expenses you claim.
-For creators, that usually means a mix of:
+For creators and influencers, that usually means a mix of:

 • Bank and PayPal/Stripe statements